 Iberian worm lizards can tell the difference between prey and non-prey animals by the different chemicals released by the animals.
 They also seem to be able to differentiate between predators and non-predators by the chemicals that are released.
 Male and female worm lizards secrete and detect pheromones, which are chemicals that attract the opposite gender and play an important role in mating.

-    Although there are no wild mole lizards living in North America, there is one worm lizard on the continent.
-It lives in Florida and is appropriately called the Florida worm lizard.
-Its scientific name is Rhineura floridana.
+Although there are no wild mole lizards living in North America, one worm lizard does live on the continent.
+It's found in Florida and is appropriately called the Florida worm lizard.
 Little is known about the biology of this animal.

 Like its relatives, the Florida worm lizard spends most of its time underground.
 Scientists believe that it feeds on insects.
 It's thought to lay one to three eggs, which hatch after two to three months of development.

-    The mouth of the Florida worm lizard looks as though it has an overbite.
-The lower jaw is recessed, which helps to stop sand from entering its mouth.
-As in many other amphisbaenians, its skin looks too big for its body and is only loosely attached to it.
+The animal's mouth looks as though it has an overbite.
+The lower jaw is recessed, which helps to stop sand from entering the mouth.
+As in many other amphisbaenians, the reptile's skin looks too big for its body and is only loosely attached to it.

 Population Status of Amphisbaenians

 Amphisbaenians are fascinating and somewhat bizarre animals.
 There is a great deal that still needs to be learned about them, including many aspects of their behaviour, their evolutionary relationship with other reptiles, and their population size.